Semilinear Klein-Gordon equation in space-time of black hole, which is gaining mass in the universe with accelerating expansion: Main results

-For the problem for the semilinear Klein-Gordon equation with integrable speed of propagation and time-dependent coefficients, that is, for the equation with a permanently restricted domain of influence, in flat FLRW models, to prove a global existence Aslan, Ebert, and Reissig \cite{Aslan} applied a partial Fourier transform and a splitting of the phase space into three zones.
+For the semilinear Klein-Gordon equation (\ref{1.4}) with ${\mathcal{A}}(x,\partial_x)=\Delta $, $R_{Sch}=0 $, $V(r,t)=0$, $\Psi(x,\psi)=|\psi|^{1+\alpha}$, $\alpha>0$, and integrable speed of propagation $\ell > 1 $, that is, for the equation with a permanently restricted domain of influence, to prove a global existence Aslan, Ebert, and Reissig \cite{Aslan} applied a partial Fourier transform and a splitting of the phase space into three zones.
+In particular, Theorem~2.3~\cite{Aslan} shows that the condition $\alpha>\frac{4}{3\ell-1-\sqrt{(1-3 \ell )^2-4 m_c^2}} $ is necessary for the global existence.
+At the same time the decay rate given by Theorem~\ref{T_small_mass} coincides with one of Theorem~2.1~\cite{Aslan}.

 Natario and Sasane \cite{NatarioAHP2022} obtained exact decay rates for solutions to the Klein-Gordon equation in the de~Sitter universe in flat FLRW form.
 For the derivative of the solutions to the massless equation in the cosmological region of the Reissner--Nordstr\"om--de Sitter model, under some assumption on the boundedness of the smooth solution in the norms over the two components of the future cosmological horizon, parametrized by the flow of the global Killing vector field $\partial/\partial t$, they proved $L_\infty $-norm decay at infinity.
 In the last model, the mass and charge of the black hole are assumed to be static.